stackhero-io/mosquittoApiAuthentication/README.md

 This API is created in Node.js with Express.

 ## Create a Node.js service

 In stackhero, create a Node.js service.
 You can select LTS or CURRENT version, both will work, but we recommend the LTS one.
-Add you SSH public key in configuration and validate the configuration.
+Add your SSH public key in configuration and validate the configuration.

 ## Clone the app